Communication

 Active listening vs passive listening

-The difference is intent.
+The difference is intent, and it is what separates an average communicator from a great one.
 One is effortful and engaged.
 The other just lets sound wash over you.

 | Behavior | Passive listening | Active listening |